Two-Dimensional DOA Estimation for L-shaped Nested Array via Tensor Modeling: Proposed Higher-Order Tensor Model for L-shaped Nested Array

 Similarly, the matrix form of the received signal for all subarrays in z-axis can be modeled as

-where ${\bf \bar A}_z^{(1)}$, ${\bf K}_z$, ${\bf \bar a}_z^{(1)}(\phi_k)$ and ${\bf k}_z(\phi_k)$ are defined analogously to their counterparts in x-axis.
+where ${\dot {\bf A}}_{\rm z}$, ${\bf K}_{\rm z}$, ${\dot {\bf a}}_{\rm z}^{(1)}(\phi_k)$ and ${\bf k}_{\rm z}(\phi_k)$ are defined analogously to their counterparts in x-axis.

-To fully exploit the multi-dimensional structure of the received signal for the subarrays in x-axis and z-axis, the outer product of the received signal also need to be considered.
-It is given by ${\cal R}_{xz} = E\{{\bf X} \circ {\bf Z}^*\}$, or equivalently, by
+To fully exploit the multi-dimensional structure of the received signals for the subarrays in x-axis and z-axis, { the cross-correlation tensor of the received signal matrices ${\bf X}$ and ${\bf Z}$ needs to be considered.
+To establish the relationship between the designed cross-correlation tensor ${\cal R}_{\rm xz}$ and ${\bf X} \otimes {\bf Z}^*$ let us first focus on the construction of the cross-correlation tensor ${\cal R}_{\rm xz}$.
+From \eqref{eq4}, the $(m,n,p,q)$-th element of ${\cal R}_{\rm xz}$ can be found in the matrix ${\bf X} \otimes {\bf Z}^*$, and it is given by